 “I followed the people who were also running away when our village was attacked.
 I saw how my father was shot.
 He told me to run and that God will take care of me.
 I wanted to stay back and die with him, but I just found myself running in an unknown direction with other people.
 I thought my mother was among the crowd, but to this day, I have not heard anything about her.”

 Those are the sad words of a young orphaned boy named Zira James, who now lives in the city of Yola in north-eastern Nigeria.
-He is likely the only member of his family to survive a recent brutal Boko Haram attack.
+He is likely the only member of his family to survive a recent brutal an extremist group that is located primarily in Northern Nigeria More attack.

 Zira’s story was documented by Isaac, an Open Doors researcher for Nigeria who recently returned from the war-torn area.